oklas/react-app-alias/README.md

 ```

 To make all things worked, aliases must be declared in `jsconfig.json` or `tsconfig.json`.
-However it must beclared in separated extends file (see section `Workaround for
+However, it must be declared in a separate extends file (see section `Workaround for
 "aliased imports are not supported"` below)

-The result is function which modify wepack config
+The result is a function which will modify Wepack config

 * **configPaths()**

 The function `configPaths()` loads paths from file compatible with `jsconfig.json`
 or `tsconfig.json` and returns path in form acceptable for `alias()` function.
-The `tsconfig.json` is prioritized over the `jsconfig.json` in loading sequence.
+The `tsconfig.json` is prioritized over the `jsconfig.json` in the loading sequence.

 * **extendability**